What is Public Health?

-Public health is the impact of the air we breath and the water we drink on the quality on our lives.
+Public health is the impact of the air we breathe and the water we drink on the quality of our lives.
 It's the environment we work in and its influence on our health.

 Those who are educated in public health may pursue a diverse array of career paths in order to provide necessities such as safe food and water, reduce incidences of preventable diseases, minimize the impact of catastrophic events and educate communities on healthy living practices.
 Compared to traditional medical degrees, which focus on individual health, public health focuses on the entire population.

 Professionals in public health conduct research, develop policies, implement educational programs, regulate health organizations and administer services to communities.
 Through their professional activities, these professionals seek health care equity, quality and accessibility for all.

 Among the many career paths in the field of public health are the following:

 Behavioral Science and Health Education - Promoting and researching healthy living practices to prevent disease and injury.

 Biosecurity and Disaster Preparedness - Developing preventative measures to reduce the risk of transmission of infectious diseases, living modified organisms and other potentially harmful biological agents.

 Biostatistics - Using math and science to estimate and analyze trends associated with particular types of human behavior.

 Emergency Management - Focuses on promoting a functional emergency response care system for communities.